Join the BCN Survey

 Start Close to Sunrise

 Monitors are encouraged to start as close to sunrise as possible.
 During the month of June, sunrise ranges from 5:15 a.m. to 5:19 a.m.
 Surveys should be completed by 9:00 a.m. at the latest.
-Bird activity will drop off considerable after about 7:00 a.m. or 7:30 a.m. on a warm day.
+Bird activity will drop off considerably after about 7:00 a.m. or 7:30 a.m. on a warm day.

 04.